pointfreeco/pointfreeco/Sources/Transcripts/BlogPosts/BlogPost0121.md

  }
 ```

 The navigation view modifiers that the library provides can be massively simplified.
 You can now
-perform the full transformation of describing the optional `destination` state and case of the enum
-that powers navigation in a single line:
+perform the state transformation using a simple, more familiar key path syntax:

 ```diff
  .sheet(